paulb777/AppLaudApp/Readme.md

 AppLaud App
 ============================

+**February 8, 2012** *Version 1.4 : Work in Progress*
+ * Updating App: PhoneGap 1.4.1, jQuery Mobile 1.0.1, Resolving Issues
+ * Use at your own risk
+ * Android Market App is Version 1.3 (latest)

-The AppLaud App version 1.1 is an Android App that works with [AppLaud Cloud](http://www.applaudcloud.com) to create a fast Android development environment.
+The AppLaud App version 1.3 is an Android App that works with [AppLaud Cloud](http://www.applaudcloud.com) to create a fast Android development environment.

 The AppLaud App has two main functionalities - each represented by a navigation page.